Skip to main content

 What an alert is not

 Alerts are not predictions.
 They react to current and historical data.
-An alert that fires today is about something that is happening or has happened, not something that might happen next week.
+An alert that fires today is about something that happens now, or that already happened.
+It is not about something that might happen next week.

-Alerts are also not a substitute for reviewing your dashboards.
+Alerts are also not a substitute for a dashboard review.
 They catch a fixed set of common silent failures.
 Other issues will still show up only when you actually look.
 The goal is to make sure you do not have to log in to find out about the obvious ones.

 Next